Want to get an accurate picture of how your customers are feeling? A Likert scale questionnaire could be the answer!

 7. After clicking the Add a calculation button in the window that pops up, it’s time to add in the calculations.
 Our scale has five points so we need five calculations.
 We need to add a score for each possible answer to match the number the respondent selects in the scale.
 This is shown in the image below.
 Repeat this process for every Opnion Scale block.

 8. Now, for the Logic Jump (go here if you need a reminder of how these work).
 A respondent with a high score will be mainly agreeing with our statements, whereas a low score means disagreement.
 Let’s create three Thank You Screens: one for high scores, one for middling scores, and the last for low scores.
 Select Thank You Screen from the Blocks menu and enter the text you want to appear.
 Repeat this for all three Thank You Screens, as shown here:

 9. The lowest possible score with our typeform is three (1 x 3), and the highest is 15 (5 x 3).
 Let’s set the logic so that anyone scoring five or less disagrees.
-From six to nine is neutral, and ten or above is positive.
+From six to ten is neutral, and eleven or above is positive.
 So on our final Opinion Scale question, we should add the Logic Jump shown below.
-To reach this menu, highlight the final Opinion Scale block, click the Logic Jump icon in the Block settings, then click the Add a Logic Jump button.
+To reach this menu, highlight the final Opinion Scale block, click the Logic Jump icon in the Block settings, then click the Add a Logic Jump button..

 That’s it!
 Now you can go ahead and Share your Likert scale questions with people to find out their feelings towards things.

 If forms or surveys are your thing head our to our survey maker and form builder.
 Do you want to improve your customer journey?
 Are you perfecting the employee experience?
 Then write kick-ass survey questions that get actionable feedback.